10 Oldest Languages in the World Still Spoken Today

 The earliest evident form of this language is the Old Arabic.
 The evidence dates back to 9th century BC.
 Arabic was spoken as far back as the Iron Age by the people of Arabia, making it the oldest human language.
 Today, it is the official language of the entire Arab world and spoken by the diaspora across the globe.
 The modern text of the language is derived straight from the Quran and is known as Classical Arabic, which is the base of Modern Standard Arabic.

 There are approximately 420 million Arabic speakers in the world today, certainly making it the oldest language on earth that is still in use by a vast majority of the population.

 9. Irish Gaelic

 Irish Gaelic is spoken by a minority of natives in Ireland today and known as a second language by many.
 It originates from the Celtic branch of Indo-European Languages.
 Primitive Irish had developed written text around 4th century AD, long before the advent of Latin text.
+Many consider it to be one of the oldest languages still spoken in the world.
 Currently, Irish is recognized as the national language of the Republic of Ireland and officially a minority language in Northern Ireland.

+The earliest evidence of the Greek language is found to date back between 1450 and 1350 BC.
+It is found to be in the form of a Linear B clay tablet found in Messenia.
 While Modern Greek has evolved considerably from the version used in ancient times, it still is one of the most historic living languages.
-There are over 34 centuries worth of records in the written word.
+You must add Greek to the list of oldest languages in the world as there are over 34 centuries worth of records in the written word.
 Today it is the official language of Greece and Cyprus.